Bell Qualifier DLX Review

 The Purchase

 Back in 2018, I was shopping for a new helmet.
 My budget was $250.
-I visited six or seven places in and around the Raleigh NC area, and tried on dozens of different types and brands.
+I stopped at seven places in and around the Raleigh NC area, and tried on many different types and brands.

-Included with my helmet was an adaptive face shield, which is licensed from Transitions to Bell for the Qualifier DLX helmet.
+Included with my helmet was a Transitions adaptive face shield.
 The photochromatic visor is fully clear when it's dark, and fully tinted in bright light.
-It's treated with 'Nutra-fog II' an anti-fog coating, which works well.

 Visor Mechanism